Sherry McAllister, DC, MS (Ed), CCSP

 Dr. McAllister has served as a Qualified Medical Examiner, Expert Chiropractic Witness for the State of California, and has been in private practice in San Jose since 1996.

-Tracey Barnes, DC, DICCP, CKTI
+Tracy Barnes, DC, DICCP, CKTI

-Dr Tracy Barnes is a 1992 graduate of Palmer Chiropractic College West and completed her DICCP in 1996.
+Dr. Tracy Barnes is a 1992 graduate of Palmer Chiropractic College West and completed her DICCP in 1996.
 She maintains a full-time family practice in Louisville, KY; teaches Anatomy & Physiology at Advanced Massage Therapeutics and travels extensively teaching the Kinesio Taping Method.
 She’s taught for the ICA Pediatric Council on a variety of topics including Adolescent Health Care and Advanced Case Management.
 She’s passionate about her volunteer work for kids with cancer and their families which she’s done for over 25 years.
 She’s also a Board member for the Friends of Prospect Parks and the River City Paddlesports.
 In June she captained a 30-ft Voyager canoe on the Ohio River for over 200 miles in nine days and helped to create a digital guide to the Ohio River Recreation Trail.

 Stephanie O’Neill- Bhogal, DC, DICCP